claceio/docs/content/docs/Develop/Templates.md

 This function takes a file name and returns the url for a file in the static folder with a sha256 hash included in the file name.
 This approach is similar to the [hashfs library](https://github.com/benbjohnson/hashfs).
 If the `static` folder contains a file `file1` with the content `file1data`, then a call to `static "file"` will return `/test/static/file1-ca9e40772ef9119c13100a8258bc38a665a0a1976bf81c96e69a353b6605f5a7`, assuming the app is installed at `/test`.

 The returned file name has a hash based on the file contents.
-The file server used by Clace will serve aggressive cache headers `Cache-Control: public, max-age=31536000` when this file is referenced by the browser.
+The file server used by OpenRun will serve aggressive cache headers `Cache-Control: public, max-age=31536000` when this file is referenced by the browser.
 When the file contents change, the content hash will change and the file name will change.
-The files on disk are not renamed, only the filesystem used by the Clace server in memory sees the hashed file names.
+The files on disk are not renamed, only the filesystem used by the OpenRun server in memory sees the hashed file names.

 This approach allows for a build-less system with aggressive static asset caching.
 The usual approach for this requires the static file to be renamed to have the hash value in the file name on disk.
 This require a build step to do the file renaming.
 The hashfs approach can avoid the build step.
 The file hash computation and compression are done once, during app installation in prod mode.
 There is no runtime penalty for this.
 In dev mode, the file hashing is done during the api serving.